PelionIoT/mbl-docs/Docs/refs/partition_layout.md

 1. When a bootloader slot's `SKIP` variable is set to `"1"` it is not necessary to set the slot's other variables.
-2. The offset of the first code that the board's boot ROM loads is usually fixed by the SoC or board vendor so there is no sensible default value for the offset of bootloader slot 1.
+2. The offset of the first code that the board's boot ROM loads is usually fixed by the SoC or board vendor, so there is no default value for the offset of bootloader slot 1.
 3. A bootloader slot's size (per bank) can be set in either KiB or MiB.
 You only need to set one of the slot's `SIZE` variables - the other will be calculated automatically.
-4. The offsets of the second bootloader slot's banks are, by default, calculated based on the size of the first bootloader slot and alignment rules.
-The bootloader in the first bootloader slot may, however, have to know what the offsets are.
+4. By default, the offsets of the second bootloader slot's banks are calculated based on the size of the first bootloader slot and alignment rules.
+However, the bootloader in the first bootloader slot may have to know what the offsets are.
 When the first bootloader slot contains TF-A BL2 and the second bootloader slot contains TF-A BL3, MBL will configure TF-A with the correct offsets.
 If bootloader slots 1 and 2 are not TF-A then you